renemonroy/one-chart/README.md

   ],
 ```

-After that, all we need to do is to pass both data and schema to the component:
+All we need to do then is to pass both data and schema to the component:

 ```jsx
 import React from "react";